UniversalDependencies/docs/_aqz/index.md

 * The basic clausal constituents may be described basically as [(PRONOMINAL CLITICS) + NOUNS + (NOMINAL MORPHOLOGY) + (OBJECT) + (VERBAL MORPHOLOGY) + VERB + (VERBAL MORPHOLOGY) + (AUXILIARY)].
 * Clause combining mainly involves coordination, subordination, and complementation.
 Coordination is done by the simple juxtaposition of clauses; complementation is usually in the form of nominalizations.

 * In Akuntsú, the antipassive voice is not morphologically marked directly on the verb, but through the demotion of the object to an oblique position in a given transitive clause.
-The oblique clitic =pe, described with the feature `Obl`, marks the object when it is occurring outside of the usual syntactic position of the object.
+The oblique clitic =*pe*, described with the feature `Obl`, marks the object when it is occurring outside of the usual syntactic position of the object.

 ```
 tɨrɨ         puru-ru-ru         me-me-me          ek        pagop=pe